billythedummy/simpledex/README.md

 ### Strict ordering - how do we ensure orders at the same/better price that are placed earlier get filled first?

 We don't.
 The fastest matchers (which can be the trader himself) win and determine the trade order.
 That kinda sucks if you can't continuously attempt to match your own open offers.

+Other options:
+- having fees scale with time passed.
+May introduce perverse incentive of matchers waiting for max amount of time before matching.

 ### Revival attacks on closed offer accounts or holding accounts by griefing matchers